 In Northern Ireland, contact the DVA for a DL1 form.
 Once they receive this from you, they may send you a medical questionnaire.
+Visit nidirect.gov.uk/articles/reapply-your-driving-licence-when-medically-fit

 If possible, the driving agency will decide whether you can have a driving licence based on the information you provide in these forms.